jdittrich/userNeedResearchBook/text/communicateResults.md

 often have not taken part in the research.
 They won't understand any jargon of your profession and maybe also not the vocabulary the users use.
 Thus, avoid language that is hard to grasp or uses words unknown to your readers.
-Instead, »translate« for them: Describe the research in terms they know and help them to make sense of the participants’ language and actions.
+Instead, “translate” for them: Describe the research in terms they know and help them to make sense of the participants’ language and actions.

 As a rule of thumb, rather assume too